-LHA will keep confidential any information that the participant/tenant submits in requesting an emergency transfer, and information about the emergency transfer, unless the participant/tenant gives LHA written permission to release the information on a time limited basis, or disclosure of the information is required by law or required for use in an eviction proceeding or hearing regarding termination of assistance from the covered program.
+- 1. LHA will keep confidential any information that the participant/tenant submits when requesting an emergency transfer, and any information about the emergency transfer unless: - a.
+The participant/tenant gives LHA written permission to release the information on a time limited basis, or - b.
+Disclosure of the information is required by law or required for use in an eviction proceeding or hearing regarding termination of assistance from the covered program. - 2.
 This includes keeping confidential the new location of the dwelling unit of the tenant, if one is provided, from the person(s) that committed an act(s) of domestic violence, dating violence, sexual assault, or stalking against the participant/tenant.